jwxia2014/MUBD-DecoyMaker2.0/README.md

 Availability & Implementation
 -----------------------------------

 * The source code for the Python GUI application is available at https://github.com/jwxia2014/MUBD-DecoyMaker2.0/MUBD-DecoyMaker2.0.py
-* the Python GUI application is available at
+* Due to the large size of the Python GUI application, it is accessible at https://pan.baidu.com/s/1FCW3AQArbZE9GHrBUiUecg (password:wed0).

 Documentation
 -----------------------------------